-Ground beef is very versatile.
-You can use it in stir-fries, add it to pasta sauces and chili, turn it into burgers, meatloaf, or sausages and use it as filling for your tacos.
-There’s so much you can do with it that it’s pretty useful to always have it on hand.
+Ground beef is versatile.
+You can use it in stir-fries, add it to pasta sauces and chili, turn it into burgers, meatloaf, or sausages, and use it as a filling for your tacos.
+But you can’t store it for very long in the fridge.

 How Long Does Raw Ground Beef Last in the Fridge?